mahalaxmiginnam/Invimint/README.md

 # Invimint
-send personalised invites to dear ones and make them more special.
+send personalised invites to dear ones and make them feel more special.
 # How does it work ?
 - Sign up with email address.
 - select the preset invitation design available at website.